-We classified eight studies as "ongoing studies" (Characteristics of ongoing studies), which could provide further useful information in an update to this review in the future.
-Specifically for prevention of eczema in infants, NCT02906475 is an RCT of 160 infants undertaken by HIPP Pharmaceuticals to evaluate the impact of use of daily milk lotion in infants for prevention of eczema.
-Jabbar-Lopez 2019 is a pilot RCT in Kings College London of 80 infants that is evaluating whether families would be willing to be randomised to have domestic ion exchange water softener installed, with a secondary outcome of prevention of eczema in infants.
-NCT03808532 is an RCT by MYOR Corporation of 290 infants that is evaluating the effect of daily emollient for prevention of eczema.
+We classified 11 studies as ongoing studies (see Characteristics of ongoing studies).
+Specifically for the prevention of eczema in infants, NCT02906475 is an RCT of 160 infants undertaken by HIPP Pharmaceuticals to evaluate the impact of use of daily milk lotion in infants for the prevention of eczema.
+Jabbar-Lopez 2019 is a pilot RCT at King's College London of 80 infants that is evaluating whether families would be willing to be randomised to have domestic ion exchange water softener installed, with a secondary outcome of prevention of eczema in infants.
+NCT03808532 is an RCT by MYOR Corporation of 290 infants that is evaluating the effect of daily emollient for the prevention of eczema.
 Eichner 2020 is an RCT of 1250 infants conducted in the USA to evaluate the impact of daily lipid-rich emollient from birth to two years on the cumulative incidence of eczema at 24 months.
+ChiCTR2000035585 is an RCT conducted in China comparing different lengths of intervention of daily emollient for the prevention of eczema in high-risk children (target sample size of 752 infants).
+TCTR20200630006 is an RCT of 154 Thai infants comparing moisturiser versus control in infants with a family history of atopic disease.

-For prevention of eczema and food allergy, NCT03871998 is an RCT in Ireland of 242 infants evaluating the effect of twice-daily all-over emollient in the first two months of life on incidence of eczema at 12 months and of IgEmediated food allergy at 24 months.
-Lowe 2019 is an RCT of 760 infants undertaken in Melbourne, Australia, to evaluate the impact of a twice-daily ceramide-dominant emollient for prevention of eczema and food allergy.
+For the prevention of eczema and food allergy, NCT03871998 is an RCT in Ireland of 242 infants that is evaluating the effect of twice-daily all-over emollient in the first two months of life on incidence of eczema at 12 months and of IgE-mediated food allergy at 24 months.
+Lowe 2019 is an RCT of 760 infants undertaken in Melbourne, Australia, to evaluate the impact of a twice-daily ceramide-dominant emollient for the prevention of eczema and food allergy.
 NCT04398758 is an RCT that is under way in Germany to evaluate twice-daily paraffin-based cream on infants with a family history of diagnosed eczema.
-The primary outcome is eczema at six months, with food sensitisation at 12 months - one of its secondary outcomes.
-For evaluation of the skin barrier in infants, NCT03142984 is a study of 160 infants that is exploring effects on the skin barrier of a new baby wash and baby lotion.
+The primary outcome is eczema at six months, with food sensitisation at 12 months a secondary outcome.